unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 val smallStepProposal = RandomWalkProposal(3.0, 1.0)
 val largeStepProposal = RandomWalkProposal(9.0, 3.0)
 ```
-Varying the step length allow us to sometimes take larger step, to explore the global
+Varying the step length allow us to sometimes take large step, in order to explore the global
-landscape, and sometimes explore locally.
+landscape, and sometimes smaller steps, to explore a local environment.
 We can combine these proposal into a
 ```MixtureProposal```, which chooses the individual proposals with a given
 probability.
 Here We choose to take the large step 20% of the time, and the smaller steps 80% of the time: